thurpe/sendgrid/README.md

 Maybe i might be willing to improve the interface if i have the time

-You can change how many mails are sent per second in main.js on line 51 (multiemail, 1000) - one per second for example
+You can change how many mails are sent per second in main.js on line 51 (multi_email, 1000) - one per second for example

 Still need more details, or want to request a video? - jthurpe@gmail.com